binwiederhier/ntfy/docs/faq.md

 ## How much battery does the Android app use?
 If you use the ntfy.sh server, and you don't use the [instant delivery](subscribe/phone.md#instant-delivery) feature, the Android/iOS app uses no additional battery, since Firebase Cloud Messaging (FCM) is used.
-If you use your own server, or you use *instant delivery* (Android only), the app has to maintain a constant connection to the server, which consumes about 0-1% of battery in 17h of use (on my phone).
+If you use your own server, or you use *instant delivery* (Android only),  or install from F-droid ([which does not support FCM](https://f-droid.org/docs/Inclusion_Policy/)), the app has to maintain a constant connection to the server, which consumes about 0-1% of battery in 17h of use (on my phone).
 There has been a ton of testing and improvement around this.
 I think it's pretty decent now.

 ## Paid plans?
 I thought it was open source?
 All of ntfy will remain open source, with a free software license (Apache 2.0 and GPLv2).
 If you'd like to self-host, you